jchung01/Cleanroom-ServerStart-Scripts/README.md

 # Cleanroom ServerStart Scripts
-Server installation/start scripts for MC 1.12, using Forge or Cleanroom
+Server installation/start scripts for MC 1.12.2, using Forge or Cleanroom

 These scripts will run a Forge or Cleanroom server, automatically installing the desired loader if necessary.
 Some code and this README is based off of the AllTheMods [ServerStart scripts](https://github.com/AllTheMods/Server-Scripts).

-Originally created for use in the "MeatballCraft" modpack, but is free for anyone to use, modify or distribute under the MIT license.
+Originally created for use in the [MeatballCraft](https://www.curseforge.com/minecraft/modpacks/meatballcraft) modpack, but is free for anyone to use, modify or distribute under the MIT license.
 Borrowed code from AllTheMods falls under [their custom license](./LICENSE_AllTheMods.md).

 ## How to Use
+Copy-paste/drop the contents of `/scripts` into your main server folder.

 **Do not modify ServerStart.bat or ServerStart.sh!** (unless you know what you are doing)
 All settings are modified in `settings.cfg` instead.
-If you would like to use Cleanroom Loader, set `USE_CLEANROOM` to `true`.
-You may need to specify the `JAVA_PATH` setting as well to point to your Java 22 installation.
+**If you would like to use Cleanroom Loader, set `USE_CLEANROOM` to `true`.** You may need to specify the `JAVA_PATH` setting as well to point to your Java 22 installation.

+As always, make sure you have the latest/matching Fugue and Scalar versions when using Cleanroom!

 ### Arguments
 | Setting   | Description                |